-The \emph{core graph} of \(H\), denoted \(C_{H}\), is a finite connected graph with the following properties: \begin{enumerate}[(i)] \item It is \(X\)-labelled and oriented.
-Here, it is understood that an oriented edge $(v_1, v_2)$ with label $a \in X$ means that the edge $(v_2, v_1)$ can be crossed and has label $a^{-1}$, but $(v_2, v_1)$ and $a^{-1}$ are not explicitly drawn. \item It is folded, which means that no two edges incident to a vertex have the same \(X\)-label. \item It contains a distinguished vertex \(\circ\). \item The labels of the loops at \(\circ\) give exactly \(H\), and the graph \(C_{H}\) is minimal with this property. \end{enumerate}

-So, all vertices in $C_H$ have degree $\ge 2$ (the degree is the number of all edges incident to a vertex, whether incoming or outgoing), except possibly $\circ$; and every vertex is the initial vertex (and the terminal vertex) of at most $m$ edges, labelled by pairwise different letters in $X$.
+Let \(\F = \F(X)\) be as above, free of rank \(m \ge 1\) with basis \(X\), and let $H$ be a finitely generated subgroup.
+The \emph{core graph} of \(H\), denoted \(C_{H}\), is a finite, connected, graph with the following properties: \begin{enumerate}[(i)] \item It is \(X\)-labelled and oriented.
+That is, any oriented edge $(v_1,v_2)$ has some label $a \in X$, which means that the edge $(v_2, v_1)$ can be crossed and has label $a^{-1}$, but $(v_2, v_1)$ and $a^{-1}$ are not explicitly drawn. \item It is \emph{folded}: that is, no two edges incident to a vertex have the same \(X\)-label. \item It contains a distinguished vertex \(\circ\). \item The labels of all the closed paths (or loops) at \(\circ\) give exactly \(H\), and the graph \(C_{H}\) is minimal with this property. \end{enumerate} All vertices in $C_H$ have degree $\ge 2$ (the degree is the number of all edges incident to a vertex, whether incoming or outgoing), except possibly $\circ$; and every vertex is the initial vertex (and the terminal vertex) of at most $m$ edges, labelled by pairwise different letters in $X$.
 In \cref{two_graphs}, the graph $C_H$ on the right is the core graph of the subgroup $H=\langle a, b^2a\rangle$ of the free group on $X=\{a,b\}.$

 The following are standard facts about core graphs:

 \begin{lem}[{\cite[Prop.~8.3]{KM02}}] Let $H$ be a finitely generated subgroup of a free group $\F$ of rank $m>1$, and let $C_H$ be its core graph.
 Then $H$ has finite index if and only if $C_H$ has all vertex degrees equal to $2m$.
 In particular, if $C_H$ has a vertex of degree $2$, then $H$ has infinite index in $\F$. \end{lem}